alexandertrefz/essence/packages/website/diagnostics.md

 rather than by a compile; while iterating, a filter makes the same run say nothing about focus.

+An editor can refuse nothing, so it says the same thing where the word is
+written: a warning on each `focused` — on the `suite` as well as on the test — with a Quick Fix that removes it.
+A `focused` that is also `skipped` narrows nothing and is not reported either way.

 ```
 [focused-tests-remain]
 Error: This test is still focused